Numaga: Peace negotiations

 Lander's assistant commissary agent captured five Northern Paiute near the Humboldt River.
 He released two of them in exchange for a promise that they would return with their leader, Naanah.

-Lander and Neenah met on 12 August, and they agreed that Naanah would bring Numaga to a meeting at a place called Deep Hole Springs, Nevada.
+Lander and Naanah met on August 12, and they agreed that Naanah would bring Numaga to a meeting at a place called Deep Hole Springs, Nevada.

-On 21 August 1860 Numaga met with Lander at the agreed location, and after eating food prepared by Lander's men the two men smoked for a while.
+On August 21, 1860, Numaga met with Lander at the agreed location, and after eating food prepared by Lander's men the two men smoked for a while.
 Lander opened the negotiation by saying he could relay Numaga's grievances to the "Great Father" in Washington, but could make no promises.

 Numaga said he was pleased to hear no promises, because the whites had never kept any promises they had made in the past.
 He said he could not guarantee being able to prevent attacks by roaming bands of Paiutes, any more than the "Great Father" had shown he was able to prevent whites from killing Indians.

 He said that the violence was due to the hostile attitude of whites, who had ravaged Paiute women and killed their men without cause.
 He disclaimed responsibility for the Williams Station incident, which he blamed on a group of Bannocks over whom he had no authority.
 However, he said that if the whites had come to him afterwards to discuss the problem, as had been agreed by treaty, there would have been no need for fighting.

 Lander asked Numaga to try to restrain the Paiutes from hostilities for a year, and he would try to arrange a treaty under which they would retain possession of the lands they held and regain possession or be paid for lands that had been seized from them.
 Numaga accepted this.
 He said he would try to bring Poito to meet with Frederick Dodge, the Indian agent, to arrange a formal truce.